-The City of Lakeland's Housing Division (Division), under the general direction of the Community and Economic Development Department, is the lead agency for preparing and implementing the Plan.
-The Housing Division administers Community Development Block Grant (CDBG) and Home Investment Partnerships (HOME).
-The City of Lakeland declined to act as the Lead Agency to administer federal Housing Opportunities for Persons with AIDS (HOPWA) Program funds for the Lakeland/Winter Haven EMSA (Polk County).
-Rather, the City of Lakeland re-designated the State of Florida as the Lead Agency to act as the grantee and recipient of HOPWA funds for services on behalf of HIV/AIDS clients in Lakeland/Winter Haven EMSA (Polk County).
+The lead agency for preparing and implementing the plan is the Housing Division, acting under the general direction of the Community and Economic Development Department.
+The Division administers CDBG and HOME funds but does not administer HOPWA program funds.
+Rather, the City of Lakeland has redesignated the State of Florida as the Lead Agency to act as the grantee and recipient of HOPWA funds for services on behalf of HIV/AIDS clients in Lakeland/Winter Haven EMSA (Polk County).